 The main factors that determine the mobile application development costs are the region where the development team or its individual members reside and the development time.

-We offer 2 pricing models: fixed-price and hourly, but since the fixed-price one is suitable only when a client has a very precise idea about the app, in the majority of cases we apply the hourly model which is more flexible.
+We offer 2 pricing models: fixed-price and hourly, but since the fixed-price one is suitable only when a client has a very precise idea about the app and maybe some of its accompanying materials, in the majority of cases we apply the hourly model which is more flexible.

 Another major factor affecting the costs of an app — time — rests on the complexity of an app depending on several factors like: